 The wound may drain for the first 2 days.
 Cover it with a clean, dry bandage.
 If the dressing becomes soaked with blood or pus, change it.

 Make a warm compress by running hot water over a face cloth.
 Put it on the sore area until the compress cools off.
 Repeat over a 15-minute period.
 Apply the hot compress 3 times a day for the first 3 days.
+To prevent spreading bacteria, use a new, clean wash cloth each time.
 As an alternative, you can stand in the shower and direct the warm spray onto the area.
 After each treatment, replace any dressing that had been on it.

 If a gauze packing was put inside the abscess cavity, you may be told to remove it yourself.
 You can do this in the shower.
 Once the packing is removed, you should wash the area carefully in the shower once a day.
 Do this until the skin opening has closed.
 Use antibacterial soap.
 You can buy this soap at drugstores and larger grocery stores.

 If you were prescribed antibiotics, take them as directed until they are gone.